Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 Throughout this course, you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

 In this Module-lab 0, you will acquire a Power Platform trial and access the Power Platform admin center.
-In the admin center, you will then create a **Practice** environment that will be used for majority of the lab executions.
+In the admin center, you will then create a **Practice** environment that will be used for the majority of the lab executions.

 ## Lab Objectives

 You will be able to complete the following exercise:

--  **Set Up Environment :** Ensure lab environment was correctly set up for working with Power Platform tools.
+- **Set Up Environment:** Ensure the lab environment was correctly set up for working with Power Platform tools.

-## Exercise 1 : SetUp Environment
+## Exercise 1: Setup Environment

 ### Task 1: Acquire your Microsoft Power Platform trial tenant

-1. Sign up for Power Apps using the Power Apps Trial link below
+1. Sign up for Power Apps using the Power Apps Trial link below:

    ```
    https://apps.powerapps.com/trial
    ```